drakonXXI/Odin-recipes/README.md

 # odin-recipes
-A recipe project from The Odin Project.
+A recipe project for The Odin Project.